vives-project-xp/EducationalGame1/Board Game/Missions.md

 The player with most Commercial buildings wins the game.

 ## Mission 4 Vive la Revolution:
+In this mission, players fight for control of buildings in the middle of a bloody revolution.
+Moral: This mission is meant for competitive fun, with no real moral but to point out greed.

+### Setup:
+Normal setup.

+### Rules Changes:
+new Action "Conquer":
+You may steal a building from another player

+Whenever a Land Expansion is added, the free tile you would normally get to choos is a flipped tile instead.
+Place it with al least 1 square on the Land Expansion tile.

+### End of game:
+Tally the amount of squares each player controls, the player with the most squares wins.

 Full board setup with buildings that can be conquered by spending population.

 ## Mission 5 Shortages: